 We'll consider the following sensor geometry comprising an interdigitated electrode pair in which there are N fingers of length L and N-1 gaps between fingers:

 The width of each finger is W and the gap separation is S. We assume that L » S so that we can neglect end effects at the ends of the electrodes.
 We'll assume that the thickness of the electrodes is negligible in comparison to the separation, and that if there are any insulating layers placed above the electrodes they are thin enough to be neglected.
 With these assumptions, all the electric field above the plane of the sensor lies within the electrolyte being sensed.

 Consider the electric field distribution surrounding the electrodes:

-We find that over the practical range of 0.1 < S/W < 10 this data is well represented by a simple power law relationship, as,
+In plotting these K values as a function of S/W we noticed that they conform well to a power law function.
+In particular, we found that over the practical range of 0.1 < S/W < 10 this data is well represented by a simple power law relationship, as,

 The following graph shows the correspondence between the computer simulated cell constants found, a theory (described in the next section), and the simple power law approximation.

 The granulation of our simulation introduces some error into the results.
 In the mid-range (0.1 < S/W < 10) those errors are less than 1%, but grow to about 5% for extreme values of S/W for which there are only a few cells representing either the electrode width or separation.
 We find that the simulation results agree with the predictions of the Olthuis theory (described below) to within that error.

 Comparison with other theoretical models